8 Top Tips for Buying International Health Insurance for Overseas Students

 7. Wellness Benefits

 Wellness benefits, such as coverage for routine check-ups and preventive care, can be a valuable addition to your healthcare insurance.
+Such proactive care is particularly important when you are in a new environment, where exposure to unfamiliar health risks might be higher.

 8. Global Coverage